ysmood/renamefiles/readme.md

 renamefiles
 ```

 The tool will display a preview and ask if you want to apply the batch operation.
-Type `yes` and `enter` to proceed.

 A log file will be created, you can use it to revert batch operation in case mistakes.